How to be a social media manager for a small business? My answer is hard work and strategic thinking. Let me tell you how in this post.

 The strategy consists of making trade-offs (losing a certain quality in exchange for gaining another quality) when competing.
 The essence is choosing what will not be done.

-You must understand that strategy is the creation of a unique and valuable position that involves a set of different activities.
+You must understand, in this post about how to be a social media manager for a small business, that strategy is the creation of a unique and valuable position that involves a set of different activities.

 Developing a strategy involves understanding the industry you are in, the macro factors, the competition, and above all, the place you want to reach.

 Defining a strategy is both a science and an art.

 They are the concrete actions that you must carry out to achieve your goals.

 - Participate in a fair to publicize the brand or products.

 - Advertise on Facebook and Google.